Ferries Cádiz

 - Dedicated pet-friendly areas

 For a more comfortable trip, you can book a cabin for 1-4 passengers on ferries from Cádiz.
-Interior cabins, exterior cabins (with a sea view), and pet-friendly cabins are usually available, with cabin tickets starting at around €235 (price depends on your selected port of arrival).
+Typically, you can choose between interior cabins, exterior cabins (with a sea view), and pet-friendly cabins.

 Alternatively, you can book an airplane-type seat in the VIP lounge, which also includes priority boarding.